 What does ‘Personal Use’ or ‘Commercial Use’ on an SVG file mean to crafters?

-It doesn’t take a law degree to know I can NOT use other peoples designs to build MY business unless I have their permission (either by verbal or by buying the rights).
-So, for example, I will never have a Disney® design in my SVG shop (cause I can’t afford the mess it would cause if they found out, or another company’s design for that matter).
+It doesn’t take a law degree to know I can NOT use other people’s designs to build MY business unless I have their permission (either by verbal or by buying the rights).
+So, for example, I will never have a Disney® design in my SVG shop (cause I can’t afford the mess it would cause if they found out or another company’s design for that matter).

 ® Register Mark

-Did you know, if you find an image online, there doesn’t have to be a ® (Register mark) on the image for rights to be owned by someone?
-So, just assume all images you find do not give you permission to use it unless you find it says otherwise.
+Did you know that when you find an image online, there doesn’t have to be a ® (Register Mark) on the image for rights to be owned by someone?
+(Meaning you can’t use it without their permission).

 Simply Stated: As a creator/designer, your items are protected as you design them.
 Usually getting others to respect or understand this is usually the problem in the online space.

 Just like a photographer who takes your pictures, he/she instantly owns the rights to that image, even though it might have your face in it.
-This is so until you pay for rights, or they are given to you for free.
+This is so until you pay for rights, or they have given you the rights for free.
 And they are usually limited to how and where you can reprint them.

 For a design file example, when I design a logo, I own that design until I turn it over to the customer (and I design a LOT of logos these days for creative entrepreneurs!).
 If your logo designer does not pass over the rights, they will probably do so, leading to them charging you each time you need the file.

-Personal Use Rights for SVGs
+Personal Use Rights for SVG Files

 So, craft away, my friends!
 We have lots of fun things in our shop!